ceciliaconsta3/2018/README.md

 # 2018
-A look back on what I've accomplished this year
+A technical year in review

 ## Goals